iRobotEducation/create3_docs/docs/hw/overview.md

 Also visible with the faceplate removed is the adapter board, which is used to interface to external computers either through Bluetooth or via USB C. More information on this board is available on the [Electrical](../electrical/) page.

 ![Create® 3 from a bottom view, with the cargo bay removed.](data/bottom.jpg "Robot Bottom") The bottom of the robot includes four cliff sensors to keep the robot on solid ground, a caster (by default, the robot's center of gravity is forward of the center axis), charging contacts, two wheels with current sensors and encoders, and an optical odometry sensor.
-Not visible is the robot's IMU, which is used with the optical odometry sensor and wheel encoders to create a fused odometry estimate.
+Not visible is the robot's IMU, which is used with the optical odometry sensor and wheel encoders to generate a fused odometry estimate.